 SEVERE THUNDERSTORM WARNING

-for DESTRUCTIVE WIND, LARGE HAILSTONES and HEAVY RAINFALL
+for LARGE HAILSTONES, HEAVY RAINFALL and DAMAGING WINDS

-Severe thunderstorms are likely to produce large hailstones, heavy rainfall that may lead to flash flooding and damaging winds over the next several hours in the Central Tablelands, Southern Tablelands, Snowy Mountains, Australian Capital Territory and parts of the Hunter, South Coast and South West Slopes districts.
-Locations which may be affected include Orange, Katoomba, Canberra, Goulburn, Cooma and Yass.
+Severe thunderstorms are likely to produce large hailstones, heavy rainfall that may lead to flash flooding and damaging winds in the warning area over the next several hours.
+Locations which may be affected include Lismore, Tweed Heads, Murwillumbah, Mullumbimby, Byron Bay, Ballina, Casino, Kyogle, Coraki, Alstonville, Brunswick Heads and Tabulam.

 The State Emergency Service advises that people should: